angrykoala/wendigo/README.md

 Asserts that the url of the page doesn't match the expected string.

 **not.value(selector, expected, msg)**
-Asserts that the first element with the given selector doesn't have the expected value
+Asserts that the first element with the given selector doesn't have the expected value.

 ## Examples